-&lt;sup>1http://almascience.org/documents-and-tools/
+$^{^{1}} http://almascience.org/documents-and-tools/$

-&lt;sup>2Note that the ACA correlator is designed to appear like the 64-input Correlator to the end user, although it does not use TFBs in the same way as the BLC and continuum.
-Some other aspects of frequency setups are then discussed, including the usable bandwidth, spurious signals, and rules and limitations pertaining to this observing Cycle.
+Frequency down-conversion therefore effectively occurs in four stages: two hardware Local Oscillators (LO1 and LO2), a 4 GHz sampler/LO and a digital LO synthesised in the tunable filterbanks (TFBs) in the Correlator2.
+Chapter 6 shows how to setup the system to observe spectral lines (particularly multiple spectral lines) and continuum.
+Some other aspects of frequency setups are then discussed, including the usable bandwidth, spurious signals, and rules and limitations pertaining to this observing cycle.
 An overview of the LO and IF operation in ALMA is given in Sections B.2 and in Section B.3, the hardware and how the LO frequencies are synthesised and distributed around ALMA are described.